 - summary of what the applicant hopes to gain as a Praxis Fellow;

-- and your availability February 28th from 11:30 -12:30 and March 1st from 9:30-10:30.
+- and your availability on the days we’ve identified for group interviews March 18th from 11:00 to 12:00 and March 19th from 9:00 to 11:30.
 We’re aiming for a quicker process this year by announcing those group interview times in advance, though they may be subject to change if scheduling difficulties arise.

-Completed applications, questions about Praxis Fellowships, and inquiries about the application process should be directed to Brandon Walsh.
+Questions about Praxis Fellowships and the application process as well as completed application materials should be directed to Brandon Walsh.